How to Climb Up and Watch the Sunrise at Borobudur Temple

 It is not possible to climb Borobudur without an assigned guide.

-Can you watch the sunrise at Borobudur in 2024?
+Can you watch the sunrise at Borobudur?

 No, you cannot watch the sunrise on top of Borobudur Temple.
 This is because the first tickets to climb the temple are sold at 8:30, whereas sunrise is at 5:25 – 5:53 (depending on the month).